zhonghan721/tp/docs/DeveloperGuide.md

 1. The user will specify a `Delivery` through its `id`.
 The user must specify a non-empty `Note` to replace the current status of the selected delivery.
-2. If a number followed by the `Note` prefix followed by a non-empty string is not specified, or is in the incorrect format, a `ParseException` will be thrown.
-3. If the command is parsed successfully, a new `DeliveryCreateNoteCommand` is created, and executed.
-4. If the user is not logged in during command execution, a `CommandException` will be thrown.
+1. If the user is not logged in during command execution, a `CommandException` will be thrown.
-5. The number provided is used to fetch the associated `Delivery` from `Model` if it exists.
-If the provided number does not match any of the IDs of the `Delivery`s stored in `Model`, a `CommandException` is thrown.
+1. If the provided `ID` does not match any of the existing Delivery IDs, a `CommandException` will be thrown.
-6. If the command completes successfully, the selected `Delivery` will be replaced by an identical `Delivery` (i.e. all field are the same) except for a modified `Note`.
+1. If the command completes successfully, the selected `Delivery` will be updated with the new `Note`.

-The following activity diagram illustrates the logic of creating a `Note` for a `Delivery`
+The following activity diagram illustrates the logic of creating a `Note` for a `Delivery`:

 <puml src="diagrams/DeliveryCreateNoteActivityDiagram.puml" width="450" />

 The sequence of the `delivery note` command is as follows:

-1. The command `delivery note DELIVERY_ID --note NOTE` is entered by the user (e.g. `delivery note 1 --note This is a note`)
+1. The command `delivery note DELIVERY_ID --note NOTE` is entered by the user (e.g. `delivery note 1 --note This is a note`).
-2. The `LogicManager` calls the `AdressBookParser#parseCommand()` with `delivery note DELIVERY_ID --note NOTE`
+1. The `LogicManager` calls the `AddressBookParser#parseCommand` with `delivery note DELIVERY_ID --note NOTE` as input.
-3. `AddressBookParser` will parse the command, and creates a new instance of `DeliveryCreateNoteCommandParser` calling `DeliveryCreateNoteCommandParser#parse()` to parse the remaining input after the command word has been removed (i.e. the command arguments)
+1. `AddressBookParser` will parse the command, and creates a new instance of `DeliveryCreateNoteCommandParser`, thereafter calling `DeliveryCreateNoteCommandParser#parse` to parse the command arguments.
-4. `DeliveryCreateNoteCommandParser` will parse the arguments, and return a new instance of `DeliveryCreateNoteCommand` with the parsed `DELIVERY_ID` and `Note`
+1. `DeliveryCreateNoteCommandParser` will parse the arguments, and return a new instance of `DeliveryCreateNoteCommand`, which is in turn passed back to `AddressBookParser` then back to `LogicManager`.
-5. `LogicManager` calls `DeliveryCreateNoteCommand#execute()`, first checking if the user is logged in by calling `Model#getUserLoginStatus()`
+1. `LogicManager` calls `DeliveryCreateNoteCommand#execute` with the `Model` instance as input, which checks if the user is logged in by calling `Model#getUserLoginStatus`.
+1. Thereafter, the `DeliveryCreateNoteCommand` instance fetchs the `Delivery` with the specified `DELIVERY_ID`, from `Model` then calls it's own `DeliveryCreateNoteCommand#createDeliveryWithNewNote` method to create a new `Delivery` with the updated `Note`.
-6. It then attempts to fetch the `Delivery` with the specified `DELIVERY_ID`, and replaces that `Delivery` using `Model#setDelivery()` with a newly created `Delivery` with identical fields except for its note which is the updated `Note`
+1. It then replaces the existing `Delivery` with the same ID in the `Model` using `Model#setDelivery` with the newly created `Delivery` with identical fields except for its updated `Note`.
-7. It creates and returns a new `CommandResult` with the result of the execution
+1. Finally, `DeliveryCreateNoteCommand` creates a new `CommandResult` instance with the result of the execution and returns it back to `LogicManager` which then returns it to the UI.

-If the specified `Delivery` already has an existing `Note`, it will be overridden by the new `Note` supplied if the command executes successfully
+If the specified `Delivery` already has an existing `Note`, it will be overridden by the new `Note` supplied if the command executes successfully.

 The following diagram illustrates the `delivery note` command sequence: